3scale/apisonator/docs/extensions.md

   current limiting period to elapse.
 A negative integer value means there is no limit in time.

+When a `usage` is specified, only the metrics specified in that usage and their parent metrics are taken into account when calculating the limit headers.

 The remaining hits header states how many _identical calls_ will be authorized by 3scale's rate limiting logic.
 Be warned that this means exactly that, not that other orthogonal logic will end up causing an authorization request to be